jonnymind/SIRPAS/Books/Base_System.md

 is called _active damage_ (__AD__).

-The character receiving the damage computes its _damage mitigation_ (__DM__) by adding _passive defences_ that can affect the damage source (i.e. armours), and eventually _active defences_ they might use.
+The character receiving the damage computes its _damage mitigation_ (__DM__) by adding _passive defenses_ that can affect the damage source (i.e. armours), and eventually _active defenses_ they might use.

 Finally, the target character receives a number of __DP__ = __AD__ - __DM__.
 This damage is accounted as specified by the [_injury and damage_](#BaM-m-injury-and-damage) rule.